TiagoSilvaPereira/AwesomeQuotes/README.md

 ## Usage

-    // Get a ramdom quote in the collection "computers" with the "english" language var quotes = require('awesome-quotes');
+    // Gets a ramdom quote in the collection "computers" with the "english" language var quotes = require('awesome-quotes');
     var phrase = quotes.getQuote('computers','en');
     console.log(phrase);

 ## Other Example

-    // Get a ramdom quote in the collection "computers" with the "brazilian portuguese" language var quotes = require('awesome-quotes');
+    // Gets a ramdom quote in the collection "computers" with the "brazilian portuguese" language var quotes = require('awesome-quotes');
     var phrase = quotes.getQuote('computers','pt-br');
     console.log(phrase);